Anne Frank Gallery

 The Anne Frank Gallery, endowed by John and Pauline Gandel, houses the permanent exhibition about the Holocaust.
 This self-guided exhibition is posed as a series of questions to stimulate critical thinking and help visitors, especially young people, to understand how and why the Holocaust happened as well as showing that themes from the Holocaust remain relevant to issues in contemporary society, such as hate-speak, antisemitism, racism, and acts of terror.
 Throughout the exhibition, visitors encounter historical artefacts, personal objects, and photographs that intersect with the stories of six Adelaide survivors.

 John Gandel AC and Pauline Gandel AC are actively engaged in philanthropic work and are universally recognised for their generosity and commitment to both Jewish and general causes.
-Gandel Philanthropy is one of Australia’s largest independent family philanthropic funds
+Gandel Foundation is one of Australia’s largest independent family philanthropic funds

 Franz Kempf AM Memorial Gallery